 Fair warning: if you’ve never played Riven, there are spoilers ahead!

 Hi!
-I’m Cheyenne (aka Iron Dragon or Sakaane).
-Welcome to Incyanity!
+I’m Cheyenne (aka Iron Dragon).
+Welcome to my website!
 I love nature and am a proud Canadian, born and raised in Calgary.
 Cyan is my favorite color.
 Learning to live with anxiety and depression is a big part of my life right now.
 I enjoy video games, writing, crochet, and photography.
 Drawing?
 Web design?
 Editing?
 Camping?
 Fishing?
 Reading?
 Aquariums?
 Yes, those too.
 I probably have too many hobbies.
 Completely yarn obsessed!